-(1) FFO is a measure not defined by International Financial Reporting Standards.
-For a description of FFO see "Compensation Discussion and Analysis".
+(1) FFO and AFFO are measures not defined by International Financial Reporting Standards.
+For a description of FFO, see "- Cost of Management".
+For a description of AFFO, see Granite's Management's Discussion and Analysis of Results of Operations and Financial Position for the year ended December 31, 2019.